Difference Between Assessment & Taxable Value

 - Taxable Value (TV) for parcels is determined by using a methodology mandated by the State legislature and which can not be changed by any local community.
 The calculation formula takes the previous year's taxable value, minus any physical losses to the property, plus any physical additions to the property, multiplied by 5% or the rate of inflation - whichever is less.
 The state determines the rate of inflation.

 Proposal A "caps" the growth in TV in those years when market values (Assessed Values) are increasing faster than inflation.
 Over the course of many years, Proposal A allows many taxpayers to pay property taxes on significantly less than the market value of their property.

 Proposal A's Relationship to Housing Market Downturns

 As long as the TV of the property remains less than the SEV, the TV will increase under Proposal A's formula.
 If there is a significant gap between the SEV and TV figures for owners, it would take several years of depressed market conditions for the TV to catch up to SEV.
 Thus, a tax increase could occur for many homeowners even in a market downturn.

 Taxable Value Reset Upon Transfer of Property

 When the property is transferred, the TV is reset or "uncapped" and returned to being the full (SEV) for the following year.
-This most often results in a new property owner paying higher taxes than the previous owner, who may have been benefiting from many years of capping.
+This often results in a new property owner paying higher taxes than the previous owner, who may have benefited from many years of capping.
 Potential buyers should always use SEV when estimating a property's tax liability.